sharikavadavat/QuoteAndAuthor/README.md

 # Quote And Author

-This is completed as part of a challenge to store the quotes by author from a website and uses Selenium, Java, TestNG and Maven
+This is completed as part of a challenge to store the quotes by author and uses Selenium, Java, TestNG and Maven

 ## Installation